Project selection with partially verifiable information: Characterization of truthful mechanisms

-It is fairly straightforward from the definitions to check that table mechanisms are incentive compatible.
+It is fairly straightforward from the definitions to check that table mechanisms are truthful.
 Indeed, under a table mechanism, the agent prefers reporting higher $\pi$'s to reporting lower ones and, given any report of $\pi$'s, prefers reporting her payoffs to misreporting her payoffs (since such a misrepresentation can only lead the principal to make a choice which gives the agent a lower payoff.)
 The other direction is more involved.

 \begin{proof}[Proof of Theorem \ref{thm:table}] Suppose $d$ is a table mechanism.
 Consider any profile $(p,a)$.
 If the agent reports some $(\pi,\alpha)$, we know that $\pi \leq p$ from the constraint $(\pi, \alpha) \in M(p,a)$.
-Since the $f_i$'s are increasing, this implies that Since the agent gets his preferred project among those available and reporting truthfully maximizes his set of available projects, the agent cannot gain by misreporting.
-Therefore, $d$ is incentive compatible.\\
+Since $f$ is increasing, it follows that $f(\pi) \subset f(p)$.
+Since the agent gets his preferred project among those available and reporting truthfully maximizes his set of available projects, the agent cannot gain by misreporting.
+Therefore, $d$ is truthful.\\